 - Service address

-Shareholders (members) own the company.
-Directors manage the company on behalf of the shareholders.
-To be a shareholder, you must buy shares issued by the company.
-It is very common for the same person to be both a shareholder and director of a company.
-In fact, you can own and manage a company as a sole director and shareholder.
-Alternatively, a company can have multiple shareholders and directors at any one time, and these people can change throughout the lifetime of the business.
+Alternatively, a company can have multiple members and directors at any one time, and these people can change throughout the lifetime of the business.
 A limited company is a very flexible business structure in this sense.

 Difference between a director and company secretary